mvc5/mvc5.github.io/overview/plugins.md

 new Invoke(function() { var_dump(func_get_args()); }),
 ```

-An [invoke](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Invoke.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L392) to return an anonymous function that when invoked will [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L413) and [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L67) its configured value with the optional array of parameters passed to the anonymous function.
+An [invoke](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Invoke.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L392) to return an anonymous function.
+When invoked, it will [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L413) and [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L67) its configured value with the optional array of parameters passed to the anonymous function.
 The parameters are merged with the plugin's args parameters.

 ```php
 $app->call(new Invoke(new Plugin('Home\Controller')), ['request' => new Plugin('Request')])